 Description

-Participating in this Teachers on the Estuary workshop will provide educators the opportunity to: Experience research & field-based teacher training, Improve understanding of estuary environment using local examples, Support incorporation of estuary & watershed topics into classroom teaching, Promote student stewardship of estuaries & watersheds, Receive content aligned with national education standards and/or North Carolina Essential Standards.
+Participating in this Teachers on the Estuary workshop will provide educators the opportunity to: experience research & field-based teacher training, enhance understanding of estuary environments using local examples, incorporate of estuary & watershed topics into classroom teaching, promote student stewardship of estuaries & watersheds, receive content aligned with national education standards and/or North Carolina Essential Standards.

 To register contact Lori Davis lori.c.davis@ncdenr.gov